 I’ve since learned from our midwife that there’s also a “late-onset” GBS that may not show up until a week after birth.
 I’m Strep B positive yet again, and we’ll skip the antibiotics, but I feel both glad and a little unsettled that I have this new information – unsettled because WHY was I never told this before?

-2. All pain relief drugs
+2. Avoid all pain relief drugs for natural childbirth

 We took Bradley Birth classes and saw videos of babies after birth with drugs and after natural births.
 Great propaganda, maybe, but I was taken in.
 The natural birth babies were so much more alert and active, and I wanted to be wholly present for my newborn.
 It became a goal for me, like some people aim to complete a triathlon, to accomplish a fully natural birth.